CodingWithHolmes/Docker_Password_Manager/README.md

 - After pulling or downloading the repo, and installing the packages in requirements.txt, run FirstTimeSetup.py.
 - You will see a TKinter GUI appear with a QR code, scan that QR code with the Google Authenticator app, once you have done that, hit the "finished" button to close the program
 - TIP: You can change the name that displays in the Google auth app by editing the 'name' and 'issuer_name' kwargs in line 36 of FirstTimeSetup.py (you will need to re-run FirstTimeSetup.py if you have already ran it to update the values)
-- Once the program has closed, you'll notice a keys.json file has been created in the Data directory of the project.
+- Once the program has closed, you'll notice a keys.json file has been created in the C:/LPMData directory of the project.
 Do not edit the values in keys.json or it will prevent you from logging in properly or encrypting the data

 ### Main